cryptic-io/marlin/README.md

 Returns the list of all filenames currently being housed.
 If json is `0` (or ommitted) the list is simply newline separated, otherwise it comes in the form of a json list.

-`GET /allattributes`

-Returns a json-map.
-Each key is a filename, each value is another hash of all the attributes marlin has in redis about a the file (size, hash, etc...).

 `GET /<filename>`

 Returns the contents of `filename`, or 404 if it doesn't exist.